Kongduino/RAK-Blog-Posts/Loradio/LoRadio.md

 ![source_code](source_code.png)

 I am still making changes to the LoRadio code, but I will put it on Github when it's ready.
 In between here is the code that produces, and displays heat maps.
-Look into the [demoHeat folder].
+Look into the [demoHeat folder](./demoHeat/).

 * `heat.html`: the main file.
 You need to edit it and put your MapQuest API key.
 * `leaflet-heat.js`: the JS code that creates the heat map